Science in the Early Childhood Classroom

 - Will different sizes of containers fill faster or slower?

 - Put holes in different containers at different places and time how the water leaks.

 - Make a siphon and time the rate.
-What happens if change size of tubes or hose?
+What happens if size of tubes or hose is changed?

 - How will food coloring mix with different colors of water?
 Different temperatures?
-Different densities?
+Different densities of liquids and solids?
 Make different colored salt water, alcohol.
 Put into water or other liquids.
 What happens when different liquids are mixed?
 Which liquid will float or sink in another.
 Use the Dairy Queen Parfait cups and make a liquid parfait.

 - Make bubbles.
 Use different sizes and shapes of wands.
 Joy soap works well.